MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeploymentPackage.md

 ```

 ### -Name

-Specifies a name for the deployment package.
+Specify the name of the deployment package to modify.

 ```yaml
 Type: String